mojolicious/mojo.js/docs/Growing.md

 ```

 In mojo.js however we are taking this concept one step further by storing everything JSON serialized in AES-256-GCM
-encryoted cookies, which is more compatible with the REST philosophy and reduces infrastructure requirements.
+encrypted cookies, which is more compatible with the REST philosophy and reduces infrastructure requirements.

 ### Test-Driven Development